nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS.
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Private contact detail**: A contact detail that is not meant to be shared with others.
 * **Dorm**: A university or college hall of residence / hotel for students and teachers.
 * **Dorm resident**: Student and / or teacher currently staying in a dorm.
 * **Dorm manager**: User of DorManager Pro that has to keep track of the residents in their dorm.